brimdata/zed/docs/language/overview.md

 > dataflow operator.

-This form must always include a lateral scope as indicated by `<lateral>`, which can be any dataflow operaetor sequence excluding `from` operators.
+This form must always include a lateral scope as indicated by `<lateral>`, which can be any dataflow operator sequence excluding [`from` operators](operators/from.md).
 As with the `over` operator, values from the outer scope can be brought into the lateral scope using the `with` clause.

-The lateral expression is evaluated by evalating each `<expr>` and feeding the results as inputs to the `<lateral>` dataflow operators.
+The lateral expression is evaluated by evaluating each `<expr>` and feeding the results as inputs to the `<lateral>` dataflow operators.
 Each time the lateral expression is evaluated, the lateral operators are run to completion, e.g.,